Interscope Records: 2000–2010: Departure of Field, DreamWorks, Cherrytree Records and Beats

 Interscope/Shady released Eminem's The Marshall Mathers LP on May 23, 2000.
 The fastest-selling rap album in history, it sold 1.76 million copies in its first week.
-On October 19, 2000, Interscope/Flip records released Limp Bizkit's third studio album, Chocolate Starfish and the Hot Dog Flavored Water and it would shift 1.05 million copies in its first week in the United States, becoming the fastest-selling rock album in history.
-Cementing Nu Metal's status in pop culture as a top selling genre during the 2000s.
-Also Interscope began its relationship with U2 after it acquired the US rights to market and distribute the album All That You Can't Leave Behind.
-Iovine had been trying to sign U2 since 1990.
+Limp Bizkit's third album, Chocolate Starfish and the Hot Dog Flavored Water, also surpassed a million in sales its first week, becoming the first rock record to do so.
+The same year, the label acquired the US rights to market and distribute the U2 album All That You Can't Leave Behind, beginning their relationship with U2, who Iovine had been trying to sign since 1990.

 In 2001, Field resigned as co-chairman of Interscope to start a new label.
 Described as an amicable parting, Field said he was "anxious to become an entrepreneur again."
 An agreement with Universal allowed Field to resign a year before his contract was set to expire.
 Conversely, Whalley, Interscope's president since 1998, accepted the position of chairman of Warner Bros.
 Records in May 2000 and was not released from his Interscope contract until it expired in August 2001.

 Interscope/Shady released The Eminem Show, in May 2002 and the soundtrack for Eminem's semi-autobiographical film 8 Mile in October; the two titles combined sold more than 11,000,000 records before the end of the year.
-In 2002, New York City rapper 50 Cent signed to Interscope with a $1 million advance.
+I 2002, New York City rapper 50 Cent signed to Interscope with a $1 million advance.
 50 Cent's major-label debut album Get Rich or Die Tryin' was released on February 6, 2003, through Interscope.
 The album debuted at number one on the Billboard 200 and the album went on to be certified 9× platinum in America.
 In April, it was announced that 50 Cent would sign and develop artists for release on G-Unit Records, which would be marketed and distributed through Interscope.
 50 Cent's success allowed G-Unit artists to release their own projects.
-50 Cent's group G-Unit released their debut album, Beg for Mercy, through Interscope.
-It debuted and peaked in the top 3 on Billboard 200.
-With the success of the singles Wanna Get to Know You, Poppin' Them Thangs and Stunt 101, the album was certified double platinum by the RIAA.